Kenku: Unique traits

 The kenku's backstory and traits are expanded upon in Volo's Guide to Monsters, in which it is explained: "Haunted by an ancient crime that robbed them of their wings, the kenku wander the world as vagabonds and burglars who live at the edge of human society."
 According to this version of kenku lore, the kenku once served a powerful, unnamed god, but were cursed by their former master for coveting his riches.
 As punishment, their wings, creativity and voices were taken away, making them a cursed race.
-Kenku can now only speak through mimicry of voices and sounds in the environment; they can never produce sounds of their own.
+Kenku can now only speak through precise mimicry of voices and sounds in the environment; they can never produce sounds of their own nor extrapolate other sounds to speak independently.
 They were also stripped of their creativity, and thus can never create original works and ideas; they are described as condemned to a life of "hopeless plagiarism".
 Many kenku are described as longing for the ability to fly, and perform executions by throwing their condemned from towers to mock the lost skill, often while weighed down by wooden "wings".